sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 status: Published
 feedback link: https://github.com/sigmacomputing/sigmaquickstarts/issues
 tags: default
-lastUpdated:
+lastUpdated: 2023-09-18

 # Fundamentals 6: Administration

 ## Overview
 Duration: 5

-This QuickStart introduces the essential Administrative features and navigation considerations within Sigma.
+This QuickStart introduces the essential administrative features and considerations within Sigma.
 Whether you're managing your instance, setting up connections, configuring data governance rules, or customizing user interactions, this will provide you with a foundational overview.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Some features may carry the "Beta" tag.
 Beta features are subject to quick, iterative changes.
 As a result, the latest product version may differ from the contents of this document.
 </aside>

  ### Target Audience
-Administrators (Admin) who are new to Sigma and want a quick overview of the available features functions common in their roles.
+Administrators (admin) who are new to Sigma and want a quick overview of the available features common to their role.

 ### Prerequisites